Waddell Buddhist temple shooting

 In the early hours of August 10, 1991, a mass shooting occurred at Thai Buddhist temple Wat Promkunaram (วัดพรหมคุณาราม; RTGS: Wat Phrom Khunaram) in Waddell, Arizona, killing nine people.
-It was the deadliest mass shooting in Arizona history.
+At the time, this was the deadliest mass shooting at a place of worship in U.S. history, until it was paralleled by the Charleston church shooting in 2015, which also killed nine people, and then superseded by the Sutherland Springs church shooting in Texas in 2017.
+As of 2024, it is the deadliest mass shooting in Arizona history.

 Overview

 The shooting happened at the Wat Promkunaram Buddhist temple during the early hours of August 10.
-The victims were all linked to the temple and either Thais or of Thai descent: Pairuch Kanthong, the abbot; five monks, Surichai Anuttaro, Boochuay Chaiyarach, Chalerm Chantapim, Siang Ginggaeo, and Somsak Sopha; a nun, Foy Sripanpasert; her nephew, Matthew Miller, who was a novice monk; and a temple employee, Chirasak Chirapong.
-Their bodies were found on August 10, 1991, by a cook who entered the temple.
+The victims were all linked to the temple and either Thais or of Thai descent: the abbot, Pairuch Kanthong; five monks, Surichai Anuttaro, Boochuay Chaiyarach, Chalerm Chantapim, Siang Ginggaeo, and Somsak Sopha; a nun, Foy Sripanpasert; her nephew, Matthew Miller, who was a novice monk; and a temple employee, Chirasak Chirapong.
+Their bodies were found later the same day by a cook who entered the temple.

 The victims were shot in the back of the head and placed face down in a circle.
+17 spent rifle casings and 4 spent shotgun shells were found at the scene.

 Investigation

 Initial arrests

-After the shooting, four men from Tucson, identified as Leo Bruce, Mark Nunez, Dante Parker, and Victor Zerate, were arrested.
+After the shooting, four men from Tucson were arrested.
 Mike McGraw, a patient in a mental hospital in Tucson, had called sheriff's investigators in Maricopa County, saying he knew who did it and providing names.

-The four people were interrogated, one for nearly 13 hours, and three confessed in writing following the interrogation.
-One of the suspects, Zerate, maintained his innocence and was later released, after video evidence showed him working at a dog racing operation hundreds of miles away at the time of the murder.
+Three of the four men, some having been kept awake for more than 30 hours and all interrogated for long periods – one for 13 hours straight – by shifts of well-rested Maricopa County Sheriff's Office deputies, confessed in writing following the interrogation.
+The fourth suspect maintained his innocence through two extensive rounds of interrogation and was later released, after investigators finally looked into his alibi and found video evidence showing him working at a dog racing operation hundreds of miles away at the time of the murder.

-It was later discovered that the murder weapon did not belong to any of the four suspects.
+It was later discovered one of the murder weapons – a Marlin Firearms .22 caliber rifle, which the Maricopa County Sheriff's Office had in its possession, but did not bother testing for nearly two months – was connected to two local teenagers, and had no connection whatsoever to any of the four suspects.
 Charges against the four, later dubbed the "Tucson Four" by the media, were dropped, resulting in a major controversy over the investigation.